PreForm Cost calculator doesnt work with OMM

 Ahh I see, I get it.
 I did not know the open material mode cost $13K.

-Just realized that the Sift hopper weights are disabled in open material mode too.
+Just realized that the Sift hopper ultrasonic sensors (not the scales) disabled in open material mode too.
 This means the sift isnt tracking if i have enough material to fill a cartridge.
 If it runs short, the mix ratios are going to be fun.

 Sure feels like i am being punished.